Starting from January 2011 the official currency of Estonia is EUR.

 You can find the public transportation timetables at soiduplaan.tallinn.ee.

 Public transportation (buses, trolleybuses and trams) operates regularly from 05.00 to 24.00.
 The public transport is free of charge for the citizens of Tallinn.
 Everybody else needs to pay for their travels, but there are discounts for students.
+You can read more about the tickets and how to buy them here: https://www.tallinn.ee/eng/pilet/Ticket-information-for-tourists

-You can use the public transport for free, once you register your place of residence in Tallinn at the Population Register and receive your Estonian ID card.
+You can use the public transport for free, in case you register your place of residence in Tallinn at the Population Register and receive your Estonian ID card.
 You need to personalise your Public Transport Card for 1 € at the newsstand or for free at www.pilet.ee (if you have personalised your card before and then become a citizen of Tallinn, then you need to personalise your card again).

 If you are travelling with the Public Transport Card, you need to validate your card each time you enter the vehicle.
 The orange validators are located at each door and you need to place your card in front of the validator, which will either state your right to travel for free or charge the ticket money from your card.
 Passengers travelling without validating their Public Transport Card will be fined.